-L'Enclos typically produces powerful wines of great concentration, volume and density, with tight, fine-grain tannins and opulent fruit that are consistent with this property.
-This wine is an ideal blend component for winemakers seeking all of the character of a long-aging and powerful Pauillac Cabernet Sauvignon.
+L'Enclos typically produces powerful wines of great concentration, volume and density, with tight, fine-grain tannins and opulent fruit that are consistently synonymous with this property.
+This wine is an ideal blend component for winemakers seeking all of the character of a long-aging and powerful Pauillac Cabernet Sauvignon with a very long finish.